 November 7, 1948 ~ Multi-instrumentalist Stephen Bruton, full name Turner Stephen Bruton, born in Wilmington, Delaware, USA ~ Worked with artists such as Kris Kristofferson, NRBQ, T-Bone Burnett, Bonnie Raitt, Gene Clark, Rita Coolidge, Christine McVie, Elvis Costello, Delbert McClinton, Sonny Landreth, Carly Simon and others.
 Has produced albums for Alejandro Escovedo, Marcia Ball, Jimmie Dale Gilmore, Hal Ketchum, Storyville, Chris Smither, Ray Wylie Hubbard and others ~ Bruton passed away in 2009

-November 7, 1943 ~ Roberta Joan Mitchell, commonly known as folk, rock, jazz, pop singer, guitarist, pianist, songwriter Joni Mitchell, born in Foprt Macleod, Canada ~ Influential on Taylor Swift, Katy Perry, Ellie Goulding, Harry Styles, Corinne Bailey Rae, Gabrielle Aplin, Mikael Akerfeldt, David Gilmour, Steve Hogarth, Paul Carrack, Madonna, and others.
-Known for songs such as Both Sides Now, Chelsea Morning, Help Me, Big Yellow Taxi, Woodstock, A Case Of You, Blue, and others
+November 7, 1943 ~ Roberta Joan Mitchell, commonly known as folk, rock, jazz, pop singer, guitarist, pianist, songwriter Joni Mitchell, born in Foprt Macleod, Canada ~ Influential on Taylor Swift, Katy Perry, Ellie Goulding, Harry Styles, Corinne Bailey Rae, Gabrielle Aplin, Mikael Akerfeldt, David Gilmour, Steve Hogarth, Paul Carrack, and Madonna.
+Known for songs such as Both Sides Now, Chelsea Morning, Help Me, Big Yellow Taxi, Woodstock, A Case Of You, and Blue

 November 7, 1943 ~ Singer, actor Peter Straker born in Jamaica ~ Starred as Hud in the original London production of Hair.
 Released a number of singles, most notably 1972's The Spirit Is Willing, and a handful of mostly unnoticed albums throughout the 1970s before returning to the stage.
 Has featured in a number of West End productions including Tommy, The Phantom Of The Opera and The Rocky Horror Show